transcelerate/ddf-home/CaT_FAQ.md

 <p></p>
 Some key goals of the DDF Connectathon are:
 <p></p>
-- <b>Development Revision Feedback</b>: As different groups use the SDR and USDM to connect their solutions, we will get a better idea of what future functionality will be needed and how to get there.
+- <strong>Development Revision Feedback</strong>: As different groups use the SDR and USDM to connect their solutions, we will get a better idea of what future functionality will be needed and how to get there.
 This feedback will be collected formally at the end of the event and given to our development teams to incorporate into the next revision of the standard
 <p></p>
-- <b>Stress Tested System</b>: We want to gain a better understanding how the system behaves when multiple users are being engaged, and what enhancements need to be made to scale the solution in response to a growing community.
+- <strong>Stress Tested System</strong>: We want to gain a better understanding how the system behaves when multiple users are being engaged, and what enhancements need to be made to scale the solution in response to a growing community.
 <p></p>
-- <b>Community Kickstart</b>: Showing the solution while also demonstrating community engagement will prove an open-source model which can be sustainable and productive to all involved.
+- <strong>Community Kickstart</strong>: Showing the solution while also demonstrating community engagement will prove an open-source model which can be sustainable and productive to all involved.
 As the first organized event for DDF, we want this to be a central place for organizations to learn more about the standard and start to think of ways they can contribute and engage with others in the community for mutual benefit.
 <p></p>
 It is also encouraged that participants of the Connectathon leverage the event as a way to network and connect to others, in the non-technical sense, in order to lay the foundation of the DDF community moving forward.
 <p></p>